IngridFuentes/nyt-landing-page-test/README.md

 # NYT Landing Page

-This project was create with React, React Slick, HTML, CSS
+This project was created with React, React Slick, HTML, CSS

 ## Available Scripts